 The Washington Post celebrated New Leader Maisha Riddlesprigger for large gains on PARCC testing at Ketcham Elementary School, which serves many high-need students.

-Innovate Public Schools named five New Leader schools to its 2016 list of top schools for underserved students in the Bay Area: Voices College-Bound Language Academy; Impact Academy of Arts & Technology; Leadership Public Schools: Hayward & Richmond; and Montalvin Manor Elementary.
+Innovate Public Schools named seven New Leader schools to its “Top Performing Bay Area Schools of 2016” list, which recognizes schools where underserved students outperform the average for all California students: Voices College-Bound Language Academy; Impact Academy of Arts & Technology; Leadership Public Schools Hayward & Richmond; Montalvin Manor Elementary, Oakland Unity High School, and Richmond College Prep.

 Newsweek highlights New Leader Tifini Stewart — principal of Robert Coleman Elementary School — for using yoga and meditation to improve behavior rather than suspending disruptive students.